Did You Know?

 B) Academy Award winning actor James Dunn (1945 Best Supporting Actor) co-starred with Bobby Rydell in a network television pilot “Swingin’ Together”

-That Frankie Avalon had a band when he was 15 and asked neighborhood pal, Bobby Ridarelli a/k/a Bobby Rydell, to fill in at a gig when his drummer was sick.
-Today, they still hang out on stages together.
-That same night Bobby met his soon-to-be manager, Frank Day.
+- That Frankie Avalon had a band when he was 15 and asked neighborhood pal, Bobby Ridarelli a/k/a Bobby Rydell, to fill in at a gig when his drummer was sick.
+That same night Bobby met his soon-to-be manager, Frankie Day.

 1. What early rocker appeared in the film version of Bye Bye Birdie?